reallygooddata/GTM-Error-Highlighter-Chrome-Extension/README.md

 ### Installation

+This extension is still in beta and has NOT been submitted to Google Chrome Store yet.
+If you want to try it, you can instll it from your computer.
 To install the extension in developer mode in Chrome, follow these steps:

 1. Clone or download this repository to your local machine.